 How to make buttermilk pancakes with lots of banana, buttermilk, and spices.
 Jump to the Spiced Buttermilk Pancakes Recipe or read on to see our tips for making them.

 If you’re anything like us, you’ve got a couple over-ripe bananas in your freezer.
 We are always throwing bananas into the freezer and before we know it, we’ve got too many to deal with.
 We’ve had to come up with different ways to use them up.
-Our banana chip muffins did the trick last time, but this time we wanted something a bit different and as luck would have it, we had half a bottle of buttermilk that we needed to use up, too.
-So, we made these spiced buttermilk banana pancakes!
+This banana bread usually does the trick, but if we’ve got buttermilk in the fridge it’s these spiced buttermilk banana pancakes that we turn to.

 When making any type of pancake, it’s important to remember not to over mix things.
 For the fluffiest, lightest pancakes, you only need to stir things together – no whisks, no beating, nothing.

 You’ll need two bowls.
 In the first bowl, combine flour, a little sugar, baking powder and the spices.
 In the second, combine an egg, buttermilk and the mashed banana.